mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_source

-<p>Updates the specified source by setting the values of the parameters passed.
-Any parameters not provided will be left unchanged.</p><p>This request accepts the <code>metadata</code> and <code>owner</code> as arguments.
+Updates the specified source by setting the values of the parameters passed.
+Any parameters not provided will be left unchanged.This request accepts the metadata and owner as arguments.
 It is also possible to update type specific information for selected payment methods.
-Please refer to our <a href="/docs/sources">payment method guides</a> for more detail.</p>
+Please refer to our payment method guides for more detail.

 <details><summary>Parameters</summary>